Horbenkodev/hugo-blog/content/posts/it-duel-2017-implementation-part3-the-engine/index.md

  "@context": "https://schema.org",
  "@type": "Article",
  "author": "Anadea",
- "name": "IT Duel 2017: "Battle of the Bots - Hexagon" Creation of the Game - Part 3 - The Game Engine" }
+ "name": 'IT Duel 2017: "Battle of the Bots - Hexagon" Creation of the Game - Part 3 - The Game Engine' }
 </script>